 “Cannabis is so regulated, and that oftentimes gets in the way of people,” Robinson said.

 Many experts note that expertise in other highly regulated industries will come in handy in the cannabis industry.
 However, predatory lending, whereby somebody has to pay high-interest payments and similar deals, is also a problem.

 “Folks don’t know or have the resources,” Robinson said.

 “Education is one of the hugest things we want to provide to our subscribers,” Okoro said.

 “We want to hit the reset button.
 Outside is just starting to open up,” Okoro said.

-Okoro said an expungement drive to erase cannabis-crime-related records will be their first in-person event.
+Okoro said an expungement drive to erase cannabis-crime-related records would be their first in-person event.
 They are currently working on partnerships to host it this summer.
-They would also like to host meet and greet sessions and virtual game nights.
+420NJEvents would also like to host meet-and-greet sessions and virtual game nights.

 “They want to do in-person events, however, “COVID stymied us,” Okoro said.

 Robinson said it’s a once-in-a-lifetime opportunity at the end of prohibition.

 They are still contemplating securing a license in the future.